-4.4 Identifying a Region's Marginal Generator
+5.5 Identifying a Region's Short-run Marginal Generator

 The short-run marginal generator, for a particular location and time, is the generator whose output would increase if there were a marginal increase in demand at that location and time.
-19 For several of the metrics reported in Cambium databases (e.g., the short-run marginal emission rate), it is necessary to identify which generator is the marginal generator.
-20
+18

-19 Note that, in Cambium, we differentiate between the marginal generator and the marginal energy source.
+18 Note that, in Cambium, we differentiate between the marginal generator and the marginal energy source.
 The marginal generator is the generator that would provide the power to cover an increase in load, at the moment when the load is increased.
 If the marginal generator does not have the ability to create energy (e.g., an electric battery), a different generator must ultimately increase its generation at a different time for the battery to be the marginal generator.
 The marginal energy source refers to that generator.
 See Section 4.3 for a more information.